Vinod Kumar Dahiya

-Vinod Kumar Dahiya (born 7 August 1986), also known as Vinod Kumar, is an Indian-Australian Greco-Roman & freestyle Wrestler a competes in the 66 kg category.
+Vinod Kumar Dahiya Olympic Athlete (born 7 August 1986) is an Indian-Australian Greco-Roman & freestyle Wrestler a competes in the 66 kg category.

 Life and career

 Dahiya was born on 7 August 1986 in the Indian village of Khanda, Sonipat in Haryana.
-He began wrestling in 1994, and joined Chhattarsal Stadium, Model Town (PadamShri Satpal Singh's) coaching akhara in Delhi in 1998.
+He began wrestling in 1994, and joined Chhattrasal Stadium, Model Town (Padma Shri Satpal Singh's) coaching akhara in Delhi in 1998.

-In 2001, while going to the National Championship in Kerala, Dahiya was pushed out of a moving night train by two men, one of whom was the father of a rival wrestler.
+In 2001, while going to the National Championships in Kerala, Dahiya was pushed out of a moving night train by two men, one of whom was the father of a rival wrestler.
 Dahiya was discovered in the morning by rail workers who admitted him to a hospital.
 The injuries left him bed-ridden for a year, during which his weight dropped to 40 kg.
 His family members rejected the compensation offered by the perpetrators and launched legal action against them.